antrea-io/antrea/README.md

 ## Roadmap

-Antrea is a very young project.
-There is a very exciting list of features and integrations that we would like to add.
-A most likely incomplete list can be found on our [Roadmap](ROADMAP.md) page.
+We are adding features very quickly to Antrea.
+Check out the list of features we are considering on our [Roadmap](ROADMAP.md) page.
 Feel free to throw your ideas in!

 ## License